On January 1, 2019, Colorado will adopt the 2013 FDA model Food Code. This will mean some operational changes for all retail food establishments.

 - DO NOT ask about the customer’s disability!
 Doing so could put your business in trouble.

-- Inquiring into the validity of a service animal should be done by an individual who is a supervisor or a manager.
+- Any inquiry regarding a service animal should be done by a supervisor or a manager.
 Getting this inquiry wrong could put the business in trouble.

 - If there is even a small chance that the animal is a service animal, act as if it is.
 If a business gets it wrong and doesn’t allow someone to enter with a service animal, the business will be in violation of the ADA.